for ARM systems, set ARCH to: `arm64`, `armv6` or `armv7`

-This article will discuss how to create an Nginx Ingress controller with an AWS Classic Load Balancer.
+This article will discuss creating an Nginx Ingress controller with an AWS Classic Load Balancer.
 An Nginx Ingress controller is a way to route external traffic to multiple services within a Kubernetes cluster.
-An AWS Classic Load Balancer, on the other hand, is a type of load balancer that is used to distribute incoming traffic across multiple instances in the AWS ecosystem.
+On the other hand, an AWS Classic Load Balancer is a type of load balancer used to distribute incoming traffic across multiple instances in the AWS ecosystem.
 Together, these two tools can create a highly available and scalable infrastructure for your applications.

 To create an NGINX ingress controller with an AWS Classic Load Balancer (CLB) on an EKS cluster, you can follow these steps:

-1. At first, we need to create a cluster in EKS by running the below command.
+1. First, we must create a cluster in EKS by running the command below.
 For creating the cluster I will use eksctl.
 Here is the command

 sudo mv /tmp/eksctl /usr/local/bin